Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/2-HiveMigration.md

 ## Task 2: Create the HDInsight LLAP cluster

 In this task, you'll create an HDInsight LLAP cluster for running Hive.
-You'll reuse the existing virtual infrastructure (storage account and network) from the Kafka cluster you created in the previous exercise.
+If you have performed the Kafka Migration exercise, you'll reuse the existing virtual infrastructure (storage account and network) from the Kafka cluster you created for that exercise, otherwise you'll create a new storage account and network.
 You'll create a custom Hive metadata database using Azure SQL Database.
 This will enable you to share the Hive metadata with other other HDInsight clusters that need to access the Hive database.

 <img alt="The structure of the HDInsight LLAP cluster" src="../Images/2-HDInsightHive.png" width=60%>

+### Create the virtual infrastructure

+---

+**NOTE:**

+Only perform the tasks in this section if you haven't performed the Kakfa Migration exercise, otherwise skip to the task [Create the SQL database](#Create-the-SQL-database).

+---
+1. Perform the steps in the document [Create the virtual network](../../CommonTasks/CreateVirtualNetwork.md)

+1. Perform the steps in the document [Create the storage account](../../CommonTasks/CreateStorageAccount.md)

+1. Perform the steps in the document [Create the user assigned managed identity](../../CommonTasks/CreateUserManagedIdentity.md)

 ### Create the SQL database